bitjson/bch-bigint/readme.md

 Because this proposal allows existing contracts to remove higher-precision math emulation, transactions employing these contracts are reduced in size.
 This reduces transaction fees for contract users, and it reduces storage and bandwidth costs for validators.

+### Practical Applications

+Currently the Bitcoin Cash network has two active decnetralized applications that would benefit from higher precision arithmetic limits:

+- [AnyHedge](https://gitlab.com/GeneralProtocols/anyhedge), a decentralized hedge solution against arbitrary assets on Bitcoin Cash, currently with approx. 25,000 BCH in total value locked (TVL),
+- [Cauldron](https://gitlab.com/riftenlabs/cauldron-whitepaper), an efficient constant product market maker contract on Bitcoin Cash through micro-pools, currently with approx. 200 BCH in TVL.

+Both contracts would benefit from increased precision because they could calculate payouts with full precision while avoiding workarounds.

+Future applications that could be created with greater ease:

+- High-precision state accumulators for finance operations, e.g. adding/removing small shares to/from one big liquidity pool with accurate calculation of payout/deposit amounts, and splitting and merging such liquidity pools without leakeages due to rounding errors.
+These would be building blocks of more advanced decentralized (DEX) systems or decentralized autonomous organization (DAO) systems.
+- Contracts processing block headers in order to verify SPV proofs, or in order to feed mining information into contracts in a trustless way.
+These applications require performing 256-bit unsigned arithmetics in order to verify accumulated chainwork, so would need at least 513-bit signed integer support.
+Applications include hashrate predicition markets and gambling/lottery applications (public entropy accumulation).
+- Contracts wanting to implement custom operations on elliptic curve(s), e.g. [key tweaking](https://bitcoin.stackexchange.com/questions/110402/how-to-tweak-a-public-key-for-taproot) or amount blinding schemes ([confidential transactions](https://elementsproject.org/features/confidential-transactions)).
+These operations would similarly require 513-bit signed integer support (for 256-bit keys).
+- Contracts wanting to verify Rivest-Shamir-Adleman (RSA) signatures, these operations would require 8193-bit signed integer support (for 4096 key size).
+- Contracts wanting to experiment with more advanced cryptography such as implementing zero-knowledge scalable transparent argument of knowledge (ZK-STARK) proof verification.

 ## Technical Specification

 The maximum length of Bitcoin Cash VM numbers (A.K.A. `nMaxNumSize`) is increased from `8` to `258`.